tinosulzer/travis-ci-latex-pdf/README.md

 * It is also fast because tectonic and packages are cached
 * Can automatically deploy pdfs
+* Can work with Biber, thanks to [Malcolm Ramsay](https://github.com/PHPirates/travis-ci-latex-pdf/pull/11) who made it work.

 #### Con:
 * A bit slower